-In the following study, we focused on the visualization of small molecules in cells which becomes an essential tool in drug discovery.
-The most commonly used method is fluorescent microscopy in which the studied molecule is equipped with a fluorescent label and the method allows for direct visualization of cellular uptake and distribution of the drug within the cell.
+In this field, we have been focusing on a development of synthetic tools enabling simple preparation of different bioconjugates for chemical biology.
+The general strategy applied preparation of preloaded resin and use of the „shake-wash-cleave“ procedure.
+Our first reported preloaded resin yielded conjugates of semisynthetic triterpenes with the cytotoxic activity but unknown mode of action.
+Their conjugation with widely used affinity tag biotin led to compounds applicable for biotin-streptavidin interaction assays (Bioconjug.
+Chem.
+2015, 26, 2563).
+In the following years, we focused on visualization of small molecules in cells which becomes an essential tool in drug discovery.
+The most commonly used method is fluorescent microscopy , where a studied molecule is fluorescently labelled and directly visualized within the cell.
 A number of various conjugates of small molecules with fluorescent tags were reported to date with the application as probes, photosensitizers or luminescence switches and sensors.
 We focused on development and study of conjugates of cytotoxic triterpenes with BODIPY (Chem.
 Eur.
-J. 2018, 24 (19), 4957-4966).
+J. 2018, 24, 4957).